U.M. & M. TV Corporation: Retitling and marketing the Paramount shorts

 At the insistence of Paramount Pictures, who did not want their company name or mountain logo appearing on television at the time, U.M. & M. replaced the Paramount logo with its (usually) blue shield logo, and removed all references to Paramount Pictures, except for the phrase "Adolph Zukor presents".
 It is believed that U.M. & M. and NTA did not figure that TV viewers would link Zukor's name with Paramount Pictures, which Zukor founded.
+However, some U.M. & M. and NTA prints would indeed omit or black out Zukor's name.

 U.M. & M. color prints of Paramount cartoons usually have the opening credits listed in yellow print on a red background.
 Eventually, U.M. & M. started preserving the original credits, but continued to remove references to Paramount, Technicolor, Cinecolor, and Polacolor since the television prints were done in either Eastmancolor or Deluxe.
 The Eastmancolor prints generally have faded to red.

 For the black-and-white cartoons and shorts, U.M. & M. removed the Paramount logos from the original negatives and substituted its opening logo and an end card reading "A U.M. & M. TV Corp.
 Presentation" for the Paramount mountain.
 The Paramount copyright was replaced with the U.M. & M. copyright byline, but prints of Betty Boop cartoons have turned up with original Paramount copyright bylines on the Olive Films releases of Betty Boop.

-U.M. & M. began marketing the Paramount shorts and cartoons, at the expense of the live-action made-for-television product it was already syndicating.
+U.M. & M. began marketing the Paramount shorts and cartoons, at the expense of the live-action made-for-television products it was already syndicating.
 The marketing included a Miss Cartoon girl at their sales table at the NARTB convention in Chicago.
 Before all of the shorts could be retitled, National Telefilm Associates bought out the U.M. & M. package in May 1956 for $4 million.
 The U.M. & M. copyright notices continued to be present on the NTA prints.
 The shorts were syndicated under NTA's Panorama of Entertaining Programs, as well as sold for home movie distribution.